atomone-hub/atomone/docs/architecture/adr-003-governance-proposal-deposit-auto-throttler.md

 ### Implementation

-The following parameters are added to the `x/gov` module params:
+The following parameters are added to the `x/gov` module params, inside a dedicated `min_deposit_throttler` struct:

-- `min_deposit_floor`: floor value for the minimum deposit required for a proposal to enter the voting period
+- `floor_value`: floor value for the minimum deposit required for a proposal to enter the voting period
-- `min_deposit_update_period`: duration that dictates after how long the dynamic minimum deposit should be recalculated for time-based updates.
+- `update_period`: duration that dictates after how long the dynamic minimum deposit should be recalculated for time-based updates.
 - `target_active_proposals`:  the number of active proposals the dynamic minimum deposit should target.
-- `min_deposit_increase_ratio`: the ratio of increase for the minimum deposit when the number of active proposals exceeds the target by 1.
+- `increase_ratio`: the ratio of increase for the minimum deposit when the number of active proposals exceeds the target by 1.
-- `min_deposit_decrease_ratio`: the ratio of increase for the minimum deposit when the number of active proposals is 1 less than the target.
+- `decrease_ratio`: the ratio of increase for the minimum deposit when the number of active proposals is 1 less than the target.
-- `min_deposit_sensitivity_target_distance`: A positive integer representing the sensitivity of the dynamic minimum deposit increase/decrease to the distance from the target number of active proposals.
+- `sensitivity_target_distance`: A positive integer representing the sensitivity of the dynamic minimum deposit increase/decrease to the distance from the target number of active proposals.
 The higher the number, the lower the sensitivity.
 A value of 1 represents the highest sensitivity.

 Proposals activation or deactivation - i.e. when a proposal is added or removed from the `keeper.ActiveProposalsQueue` - triggers a `MinDeposit` update which is also saved in state via setting the `LastMinDeposit`.
 Both the computed value and the time at which this was done (the `ctx.BlockTime()`) are stored.
 Whenever the `MinDeposit` is queried or requested the value is then calculated lazily using the value and timestamp of `LastMinDeposit` and computing the *ticks* passed since `LastMinDeposit.Time`, using the formula detailed above.